ocapn/ocapn/draft-specifications/Notation.md

 [Selector](#selector).

 > Records do not correspond to a paricular type in the [Model](Model.md), but
-> are instrumenal in represnting messages in the [protocol](CapTP
+> are instrumental in representing messages in the
-> Specification.md) and envelope many types in the concrete represenation of
+> [protocol](CapTP%20Specification.md) and envelope many types in the concrete
-> the passable data model.
+> representation of the passable data model.
 >
 > The name "record" does not indicate a relationship to TypeScript records.
 > They are more analogous to Python tuples.